UCM-CSE-165-Project-SP21/Tetris/README.md

-# CSE 165 Final Project
+# Spring 2021 CSE 165 Final Project
 ## Tetris
-## By: Alberto Valle, Michael Cheung, Moises Limon
+## By: Alberto Valle, Michael Cheung, Moises Limon (Lab02)

 The Objective of the project ...